deepu099cse/Multi-Labeled-Bengali-Toxic-Comments-Classification/README.md

 This paper presents a deep learning based pipeline for categorizing Bengali toxic comments, in which at first a binary classification model is used to determine whether a comment is toxic or not, and then a multi-label classifier is employed to determine which toxicity type the comment belongs to.
-For this purpose, we have prepared a manually labeled dataset consisting of 16,073 instances among which 8,488 are _Toxic_ and any toxic comment may correspond to one or more of the six toxic categories – _vulgar_, _hate_, _religious_, _threat_, _troll_, and _insult_ simultaneously. *Long Short Term Memory (LSTM) with BERT Embedding* achieved 89.42% accuracy for the binary classification task while as a multi-label classifier, a combination of *Convolutional Neural Network* and *Bi-directional Long Short Term Memory (CNN-BiLSTM) with attention mechanism* achieved 78.92% accuracy and 0.86 as weighted F1-score.
+For this purpose, we have prepared a manually labeled dataset consisting of 16,073 instances among which 8,488 are <em>Toxic</em> and any toxic comment may correspond to one or more of the six toxic categories – <em>vulgar, hate, religious, threat, troll,</em> and <em>insult</em> simultaneously. <em>Long Short Term Memory (LSTM) with BERT Embedding</em> achieved 89.42% accuracy for the binary classification task while as a multi-label classifier, a combination of <em>Convolutional Neural Network</em> and <em>Bi-directional Long Short Term Memory (CNN-BiLSTM) with attention mechanism</em> achieved 78.92% accuracy and 0.86 as weighted F1-score.
-To explain the predictions and interpret the word feature importance during classification by the proposed models, we utilized *Local Interpretable Model-Agnostic Explanations (LIME)* framework.
+To explain the predictions and interpret the word feature importance during classification by the proposed models, we utilized <em>Local Interpretable Model-Agnostic Explanations (LIME)</em> framework.
 </p>

 - The paper is published in [International Conference on Electrical, Computer and Communication Engineering (ECCE)](https://ieeexplore.ieee.org/xpl/conhome/10101485/proceeding) in 2023.